How to Nail Pinterest Marketing and Pinterest Ads

 This is a very important step.
 Confirming your website will allow you to see what other users are pinning from your website, it adds your logo to your Pins (maintaining brand identity), and it boosts the ranking of your Pins in the search results.

 Shopify users – this is really simple to do.
 Select the Add HTML tag option, copy the full meta tag, head over to your Shopify admin > online store > themes, then, on the appropriate theme click actions > edit code, click on the layout section, click theme.liquid and then paste the full meta tag onto a blank line directly under the opening <head> tag.
 Then save.
 (More detailed instructions here).

 Step 4: Create Boards

-You’re now ready to start creating Boards and get pinning: giving users the opportunity to find and a reason to follow you.
+You’re now ready to start creating Boards and begin pinning: giving users the opportunity to find you, and giving them a reason to follow you.
 But hold that thought.
-Like any social media platform, it requires a well thought out, strategic actions in order to successfully increase reach, followers and, ultimately, sales; it requires a Pinterest marketing strategy.
+Like any social media platform, this requires a well-thought-out, strategic approach in order to successfully increase reach, followers and, ultimately, sales; it requires a Pinterest marketing strategy.

 Creating a Pinterest Marketing Strategy

 What’s the plan, Stan?
 Consider the following when creating your Pinterest marketing strategy:

 Specific, measurable, achievable, relevant, and time-limited.
 What do you want to achieve and when do you want to achieve it by?
 Do you want to increase your followers to 100 by the end of the quarter; or do you want a Pinterest ad to generate at least five bathroom tiles sales by the end of the month?
 Being specific gives you a goal to aim for.
 It focuses your Pinterest marketing tools, and it helps you to monitor (and learn from) your successes.